wasmvision/wasmvision/processors/hello/README.md

 # hello

-wasmCV guest module that displays information about the image frame to the console.
+wasmVision proccessor that displays information about the image frame to the console.

 ## How to build